VirtuslabRnD/pulumi-kotlin/PLAN.md

-For each type:

-- [ ] create data class
-- [ ] create a builder class
-- [ ] create a builder method with lambda as an argument (with builder class receiver)
-  - [ ] it should either return the data class or operate on some receiver
-- [ ] dsl markers
-- [ ] delegate work to java

-For each resource:

-- [ ] infer input type and use the above services to create it
-- [ ] infer output type and use the above services to create it

-For each function:
+Next:

+- [ ] Add integration tests with kotlin compile tests (input: partial schema, output: compiling example)
-- [ ] infer input type and use the above services to create it
+- [ ] Fully working recursive type generation (+ root resource type and root function type)
-- [ ] infer output type and use the above services to create it
+- [ ] Clean up types and organize the code a bit better

+Hard:

+- [ ] model HCL2 language and convert it to Kotlin code (maybe YAML or JSON representation would be enough)

 Other: